List of warlords and military cliques in the Warlord Era: Yunnan clique

 The Yunnan Military Government was established on October 30, 1911, with Cai E elected as the military governor.
 This marked the beginning of the "Yunnan clique".

 Guizhou warlords

 Guizhou Province was dominated by a series of successive autonomous warlords.

 Old Guangxi clique

 Guangxi province announced its independence on November 6, 1911.
 Originally, the revolutionaries supported the Qing Governor to remain in position.
 However, he later left the province, and Lu Rongting succeeded his position.

 New Guangxi clique

 After the Guangdong–Guangxi War, the Old Guangxi clique was no longer effective, and was replaced by the New Guangxi clique.
-Supported the Kuomintang's Northern Expedition but rebelled during the Central Plains War.
+It supported the Kuomintang's Northern Expedition but rebelled during the Central Plains War.

 Guangdong warlords

 Guangdong was independent on November 8.
 The Guangdong Army was in the early 1920s mostly dominated by Chen Jiongming.
 In the 1930s, Chen Jitang was chairman of the government.

 Sichuan clique

 During the period from 1927 to 1938, Sichuan was in the hands of multiple warlords.
 No warlord had enough power to take on all the others at once, so many small battles occurred, pitting one warlord against another.